SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 separated from the last header by 2 new line characters (one blank line occurs between the last header and the payload).
 The first header in the message is always the acknowledgement header.

-When the client has _finished_ processing a notification message, it _must_ send that message's acknowledgement header back to the server on the same connection the message was received on.
+When the client has finished processing a notification message, it must send that message's acknowledgement header back to the server on the same connection the message was received on.
-Sending the acknowledgement tells the server that the consumer has successfully received _and processed_ that message, allowing the server to forget the message.
+Sending the acknowledgement tells the server that the consumer has successfully received and processed that message, allowing the server to forget the message.
 Each acknowledgement is unique to a particular notification and consumer.
-Batch and cumulative acknowledgements are _not_ supported.
+Note that batch and cumulative acknowledgements are not supported.

 If too many of a consumer's notifications (1000 by default) remain unacknowledged, the flow of notification messages to that consumer will stop until some of its unacknowledged messages are acknowledged.